On the Advice Complexity of Online Unit Clustering: Upper bounds

-Obviously, each cluster contains one or two request points in the optimal clustering as well.
-If the cluster $p$ created by OPT does not contain another request point then $p+1$ is not contained in the request sequence.
-It is easy to see that $\A_{\mathbb{Z}}$ finds the clustering of OPT, moreover it reads at most $\lfloor n/2\rfloor$ bits of advice because whenever it reads one then it marks two unmarked request points. \end{proof}
+\begin{proof} Consider optimal algorithm OPT described in the proof of Theorem~\ref{realupper}.
+First, let's make some observations.
+Obviously, each cluster contains one or two different request points in the optimal clustering.
+If the cluster of $p$ created by OPT does not contain another request point then $p+1$ is not in the request sequence.
+Therefore if $p$ is the minimal requested point in a cluster then that cluster is $[p,p+1]$, and these intervals do not intersect.